MikePia/quotedb/Notes.md

 * Dilemma Which endpoint.
 I am thinking the trades websocket endpoint will be the right one
 * Bit annoyed that I may have to start over to make this work and it is not fair that I will probably have to absorb the time because I am being paid by Milestone.
     * This is probably not a long term thing unless it moves to a full time kind of thing.
 DC has not the experience to direct exactly what I need to do but yet pays by completing his instructions.
-    * I had hoped that working on a team would fix that but I have seen no indication of any kind of collaboration.
+    * I had hoped that working on a team would fix that.
+There are some indications with Jans latest report -- phase 2 of his is to integrate.

     * ***The best course of action is to over produce at this point.***
         * Some work is better than no work and I need work
         * The experience is extermely valuable